afgtfe/bozro_image_compressor/TERMS_OF_USE.md

 * Misleading or fraudulent content
 * Content that violates intellectual property rights

-**AI Photo Editor: Bozro** does not monitor or control the content processed by users.
+**AI Photo Editor: object remover ** does not monitor or control the content processed by users.
 All processing is performed on-device.

 The developer shall not be held responsible for any misuse of the app by users.

 ### **12.**Ownership and Usage of Online Images**

-All images, backgrounds, templates, and other assets available in the **"Online Image"** library are the intellectual property of **AI Photo Editor: Bozro** or are used with appropriate rights and permissions.
+All images, backgrounds, templates, and other assets available in the **"Online Image"** library are the intellectual property of **AI Photo Editor: object remover ** or are used with appropriate rights and permissions.

 * **Limited License:**
   We grant users a non-exclusive, non-transferable, and limited license to use these assets solely for personal editing and creative purposes within the app.